 - Original Selection: Ryan Shazier

 Much like the Bears, Pittsburgh got it right in Shazier.
-Shazier was a consist starter in the Steelers defense and looked to be a rising star in the NFL.
+Shazier was a consistent starter in the Steelers defense and looked to be a rising star in the NFL.

 Unfortunately, he sustained a severe back injury in a 2017 Monday Night game against the Bengals, forcing him to miss the rest of the 2017 season and all of 2018.
 We are not sure if he will be able to fully play again but signs are looking up as he was seen on social media slowly jogging in his quest to get back on the field.
 You can never predict injuries, so he stays here in the re-draft.